Flat Rate: Everything You Need to Know About Flat Rate Shipping

 Each major freight carrier in the United States has its own flat rate offering for small, medium, or big-scale e-commerce companies.
 Although the services each offer may differ; the ultimate factor when defining the cost of flat rate shipping in the US usually comes down to the size of the box.

-One of the most common flat rate shipping services used throughout the US is the USPS Priority Mail Flat Rate.
-To take advantage of the USPS flat rate services, you need to use USPS flat rate boxes or envelopes labeled "flat rate".
-While weight and shipping zones do not factor into the shipping prices, the flat rate shipping fee is mostly based on the size of the package being sent.
+One of the most common services used throughout the US is the USPS Priority Mail Flat Rate.
+To take advantage of the USPS flat rate services, you need to use USPS flat rate boxes or envelopes labeled “flat rate”.
+While weight and shipping zones do not factor into the shipping prices.
+Shipping fee is mostly based on the size of the package being sent.
 The maximum weight limit for USPS is 70lbs.